algolia/owl/README.md

 order to metrics to Wavefront.

-The following code shows how to configure `owl` and send few metrics to Wavefront when your program runs on Algolia API servers, sending the metrics via the StatsD proxy running.
+The following code shows how to configure `owl` and send few metrics to Wavefront when your program runs, sending the metrics via the StatsD proxy running.
 If you'd like to run it on a Kubernetes cluster instead, replace the `StatsdUrl` configuration parameter with `WavefrontUrl` and set it with the Wavefront proxy URL instead (usually `localhost:2878`).
 In this case, you can use the exact same `Metric*` functions but also pass extra maps of tags with `*WithTags` function variants.

 ```go
 owlConfig := owl.Configuration{